 For more information regarding Fundraising Volunteer Opportunities, please e-mail email@example.com

-Represent CWA at festivals, giving out information about CWA and its youth programs to the public or helping kids complete our Wetland Wizards quizzes.
+Represent CWA at festivals, giving out information about CWA and its youth programs to the public or assisting youth with an educational activity or craft

 Volunteers who start or join established nest box projects have the opportunity to participate in a statewide effort to monitor and increase the wood duck population.
 After installing your nest boxes, they will need to be cleaned and maintained each year.
 Volunteers visit the nest boxes at least four times each spring and summer to collect valuable information about nesting activities.